spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryCategory |
 | **Expected Value** | One of: "lmt", "ev", "industrial", "stationary"                                     |

----

 ##### 6.1.1.4 manufacturerIdentification {#DigitalBatteryPassport_generalInformation_manufacturerIdentification}

-The *manufacturerIdentification* includes the manufacturer’s name, address, and other identifying details necessary for compliance and product tracing.
+The `manufacturerIdentification` includes the manufacturer’s name, address, and other identifying details necessary for compliance and product tracing.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|